linyngfly/omelox/packages/omelox-admin/README.md

 ```

 ##User level control
-pinus-admin defines user level for admin client to login master server in this schema
+omelox-admin defines user level for admin client to login master server in this schema
 ```javascript
 {
     "id": "user-1",